 Osmosis MD Clarify is an antibacterial, anti-fungal and anti-viral formula which assists with clearing blemishes, regulating oil production with Niacinamide, and reduces congestion whilst calming inflammation.

 Aspect Dr Problem Skin Serum is a potent skin serum that provides antioxidant protection and assists in the management of oils, all while detoxifying and mattifying.
 A great serum for acne and breakouts when the skin is also in need of hydration.

 Sunscreen is a necessity no matter your skin type.
 If you're prone to acne and breakouts it is important to choose a sunscreen that will work in harmony with your skin care regime.
 The sunscreen you select should provide the ultimate protection from UVA and UVB radiation, whilst helping to reduce the severity of post inflammatory hyperpigmentation.
 Synergie Uberzinc contains zinc oxide is a natural anti-inflammatory which soothes and calms inflammation, it also contains a high level of antioxidants, including Pure Green Tea, to neutralise free radicals.

-La Roche 50+ Ultra Light is a light weight SPF which contains no clogging ingredients making it great for an acne prone skin.
+Aspect Sun Envirostat On The Go is a light weight SPF which contains no clogging ingredients making it great for an acne prone skin.

 What are the best treatments for acne and breakouts

 At Victorian Cosmetic Institute we treat many patients who come to us to assist with their acne and PIH.
 Our Skin Therapists will carry out a detailed skin assessment, tailor a treatment plan and ensure the correct action is taken for optimal results.
 In some cases our patients are also seen by our Cosmetic Doctors who can assist with prescription medications such as antibiotics and the contraceptive pill if required.